-It's been a busy month at the Seven Trees Community Center shelter for displaced flood victims.
+Effective April 10, 2017 the Seven Trees Community Center shelter for displaced flood victims was closed.
 We are fortunate to have a strong partner in the City of San José, particularly the Parks, Recreation & Neighborhood Services, and Housing Department, to ensure high quality services.
 We've also been in daily contact with Mayor Sam Liccardo's office.

 Please take time to read and download HomeFirst’s Annual Report for the 2015-2016 fiscal year.
 Inside you will find a message from our CEO, an overview of programs and services, a financial summary, and our annual honor roll of donors of $1,000+.
 We are sincerely grateful for every gift received.
 You allow us to continue our work to end homelessness.